-Design guidance for using replicated tables in Azure SQL Data Warehouse
+Design guidance for using replicated tables in Synapse SQL pool

-This article gives recommendations for designing replicated tables in your SQL Data Warehouse schema.
+This article gives recommendations for designing replicated tables in your Synapse SQL pool schema.
 Use these recommendations to improve query performance by reducing data movement and query complexity.

-This article assumes you are familiar with data distribution and data movement concepts in SQL Data Warehouse.
+This article assumes you are familiar with data distribution and data movement concepts in SQL pool.
 For more information, see the architecture article.

 As part of table design, understand as much as possible about your data and how the data is queried.
 For example, consider these questions: